-Load balancing aims to optimize all Kyuubi service units usage, maximize throughput, minimize response time, and avoid overload of a single unit.
+Load balancing aims to optimize all Kyuubi service unit's usage, maximize throughput, minimize response time, and avoid overload of a single unit.
 Using multiple Kyuubi service units with load balancing instead of a single unit may increase reliability and availability through redundancy.

-With Hive JDBC Driver, a client can specify service discovery mode in JDBC connection string, i.e. serviceDiscoveryMode=zooKeeper; and set zooKeeperNameSpace=kyuubiserver;, then it can randomly pick one of the Kyuubi service uris from the specified ZooKeeper address in the /kyuubiserver path.
+With Hive JDBC Driver, a client can specify service discovery mode in JDBC connection string, i.e. serviceDiscoveryMode=zooKeeper; and set zooKeeperNamespace=kyuubi;, then it can randomly pick one of the Kyuubi service uris from the specified ZooKeeper address in the /kyuubi path.

-When we set kyuubi.ha.enabled to true, load balance mode is activated by default.
+When we specify the ZooKeeper address via kyuubi.ha.zookeeper.quorum, load balance mode is activated by default.
 Please make sure that you specify the correct ZooKeeper address via kyuubi.ha.zookeeper.quorum and kyuubi.ha.zookeeper.client.port.
+For more details, see Introduction to the Kyuubi Configurations System